Product Analytics Table

 Gross Profit = Revenue - Fulfillment Costs

-New Customer AOV
+New Customer AOVnew_customer_aovformula

 The average order value for new customers, indicating the average spend per order by new customers.